Functions

 sweeploft

-F,V = sweeploft(Vc,V1,V2; face_type=:quad, num_twist = 0, close_loop=true)
+F,V = sweeploft(Vc,V1,V2; face_type=:quad, num_twist = 0, close_loop=true)Description

 This function implements swept lofting.
-The start curve V1 is pulled allong the guide curve Vc while also gradually (linearly) morphing into the end curve V2.
+The start curve V1 is pulled along the guide curve Vc while also gradually (linearly) morphing into the end curve V2.
 The optional parameter face_type (default :quad) defines the type of mesh faces uses.
 The same face types as loftlinear and extrudecurve are supported, i.e. :quad, :tri_slash, tri, or quad2tri.
 The optional parameter num_twist (default is 0) can be used to add an integer number (negative or positive) of full twists to the loft.
 Finally the optional parameter close_loop (default is true) determines if the section curves are deemed closed or open ended.

 revolvecurve

-revolvecurve(Vc::Vector{Point{ND,TV}}; extent = 2.0*pi, direction=:positive, n=Vec{3, Float64}(0.0,0.0,1.0),num_steps=nothing,close_loop=true,face_type=:quad) where ND where TV<:Real
+revolvecurve(Vc::Vector{Point{ND,TV}}; extent = 2.0*π, direction=:positive, n=Vec{3, Float64}(0.0,0.0,1.0),num_steps=nothing,close_loop=true,face_type=:quad) where ND where TV<:RealRevolves curves to build surfaces

 Description